Program Chair’s Role

 The IMS Program Secretary will appoint a Contributed Papers Chair.
 Suggestions from the Program Chair(s) for this role are welcome.

 The Program Chair(s) will appoint the program committee.
-The program committee shall include a representative from the IMS New Researchers Group.
+The program committee shall include a representative who is a new researcher (within 10 years of graduation).

 The sessions should include the following: